wp-plugins/yet-another-stars-rating/readme.txt

 * [BRIANLI.COM](http://brianli.com/yet-another-stars-rating-wordpress-plugin-review/)
 * [WPEXPLORER](http://www.wpexplorer.com/google-rich-snippets-wordpress/)

+Do you want more feature?
+[GO PRO!](https://yetanotherstarsrating.com/pro-version/)

+> #### Pro Only features:
+> * You can display as many rows as you like in all rankings.
+> * Customizable star size is in rankings that use it.
+> * You can change the text shown near the stars and choose to let it appear before or after them.
+> * You can choose to show the Username or the display name in the charts that use it.
+> * Category / post type filter in rankings.
+> * Users can choose different ready to use sets or upload their own images.
+> * Visitors can add their own reviews in comments.

 == Installation ==
 1. Install Yet Another Stars Rating either via the WordPress.org plugin directory, or by uploading the files to your server
 2. Activate the plugin through the 'Plugins' menu in WordPress